nitishbagul/where-is-it-node-capstone/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Google Maps integrated to view all entries by location
+* Reminders and email notifications about the status of the items
-* Featured Theaters of the World Section
+* Supporting multiple categories for single item